abhiwand/atk/doc/source/glossary.rst

     Python User Function

-        A Python User Function (PUF) is a python function written by the user on the client-side which can execute in a distributed fashion on the cluster.
+        A Python User Function (PUF) is a Python function written by the user on the client-side which can execute in a distributed fashion on the cluster.
         For further explanation, see :doc:`ds_apir`

         Further examples and explanations can be found at :doc:`ds_apir`.